pingidentity/pingone-sample-login/README.md

 ### Edit js/auth.js

-Edit js/auth.js with your tenant's variables (clientId, environmentId, baseUrl)
+Edit js/auth.js with your tenant's variables (clientId and environmentId)